Infinitesimal rigidity of cone-manifolds and the Stoker problem for hyperbolic and Euclidean polyhedra: Introduction

 The plan of this paper is as follows.
 We begin with a review of cone-manifolds, with an emphasis on the two-and three-dimensional settings, in the context of the more general notion of iterated cone-edge spaces.
 We then discuss the deformation theory of cone-manifolds via the less obstructed problem of deforming the germ of the cone-manifold structure in a neighbourhood of the singular locus.
 This leads to a precise statement of the infinitesimal deformation problem.
 After that we review the analytic tools needed to study the deformation problem on the entire cone-manifold: first, the Einstein equation and Bianchi gauge, and their linearizations, then the analytic theory of conic and iterated edge operators.
 With these tools we carry out the remainder of the proof.

 Since the time we proved this result, but before this paper was written, the second author has studied the local deformation theory and obtained a corresponding local (rather than infinitesimal) rigidity result for $3$-dimensional hyperbolic cone-manifolds and polyhedra \cite{Montcouq2}; this uses the infinitesimal rigidity proved here.
-At the same time, Weiss has independently proved a similar local rigidity theorem using somewhat different methods \cite{Weiss4}.
+At the same time, Wei\ss{} has independently proved a similar local rigidity theorem using somewhat different methods \cite{Weiss4}.

-The authors wish to thank Steve Kerckhoff for his interest; the first author is also grateful to Hartmut Weiss for helpful discussions.
-The authors are also indebted to the referees, both of whom read the manuscript carefully and gave many valuable suggestions to improve the exposition.
+The authors wish to thank Steve Kerckhoff for his interest; the first author is also grateful to Hartmut Wei\ss{} for helpful discussions.
+The authors are also indebted to the three referees, who read the manuscript carefully and gave many valuable suggestions to improve the exposition.